mainmatter/rust-python-interoperability/book/src/03_multithreading/00_introduction.md

 ### Free-threading mode

-Before moving on it's worth mentioning that Python's concurrency model is likely to undergo some significant changes in the future due to the introduction of [`CPython`'s free-threading mode](https://docs.python.org/3/howto/free-threading-python.html).
+The section above captures the current state of Python's concurrency model.
+There are some exciting changes on the horizon, though!

+[`CPython`'s free-threading mode](https://docs.python.org/3/howto/free-threading-python.html) is an experimental feature that aims to remove the GIL entirely.\
+It would allow multiple threads to execute Python code simultaneously, without forcing developers to rely on multiprocessing.

-We won't cover it in this book, but it's worth keeping an eye on it as it matures out of the experimental phase.
+We won't cover the new free-threading mode in this course, but it's worth keeping an eye on it as it matures out of the experimental phase.

-[^mmap]: Common workaround include memory-mapped files and shared-memory objects, but these can be quite difficult to work with.
+[^mmap]: Common workarounds include memory-mapped files and shared-memory objects, but these can be quite difficult to work with.
 They also suffer from portability issues, as they rely on OS-specific features.